smogon/pokemon-showdown/protocol-doc.md

 newline, and if the payload is empty, the entire message should be ignored.

 If `MESSAGE` doesn't start with `|`, it should be shown directly in the room's log.
-Otherwise, two forms can be distinguished:
+Otherwise, it will be in the form:

     |TYPE|DATA